-NOTE: To prevent rough ground cut-outs the unit is equipped with a time delayed seat switch.
+NOTE: To prevent the engine from cutting out when operating over rought ground, the unit is equipped with a time-delayed seat switch.
 When the operator raises off the seat with either the brake disengaged or the PTO engaged, the engine should stop after 1/2 second has elapsed.

-b) To adjust seat switch, loosen lock nut on bottom of the actuator rod (5/16 x 7" bolt) and adjust the nuts to move the actuator plate up or down on the rod.
+b) To adjust seat switch actuator rod length, loosen lock nut on bottom of the actuator rod (5/16 x 7" bolt) and adjust the nuts to move the actuator plate/washer up or down on the rod, then retighten.